Pine Plains (town), New York: Fire and emergency medical services

 The Pine Plains Fire District serves the town of Pine Plains as well as a portion of the town of Gallatin in southern Columbia County.
 With the sole fire station located in the center of the town at the corner of Lake Rd and South Main St, Pine Plains has been assigned a department ID number of "55".
 Firefighters in Pine Plains get alerted via paging through the Dutchess County Department Of Emergency Response, as well as text notifications to phones.
 Roughly 20 active members respond to any emergencies 24/7.
 The fire department is 100% volunteer.

 The Pine Plains Hose Company is made up of two fire engines for fire calls (55-11, 12), one tanker (55-31), one heavy rescue for car accidents and specialty incidents (55-51), and one brush truck and one ATV for brush fire and off-road capabilities (55-61, 55-96).
-The Pine Plains Rescue Squad operates two basic life support ambulances (55-71, 72) and responds to medical emergencies in the district.
+The Pine Plains Rescue Squad operates one basic life support ambulances (55-71) and responds to medical emergencies in the district.
 These ambulances are able to handle many of the medical calls.
-Northern Dutchess Paramedics is the paramedic provider for the town and are headquartered in Rhinebeck, NY.
+Empress EMS is the paramedic provider for the town and are headquartered in Poughkeepsie, NY.
 They are called upon if the medical call requires a higher level of care.

 Police

 Police protection to the Town of Pine Plains includes three different entities; Pine Plains Police, Dutchess County Sheriff's Office and New York State Police.
 The local town of Pine Plains police force is a part-time force, providing coverage roughly half of the week, at different times.
-The department includes three patrol cars and seven officers as of 2024 with hopes of continued expansion.
+The department includes three patrol cars and eight officers as of 2026 with hopes of continued expansion.
 When someone calls 911, the call is routed to the Dutchess County 911 center in Hyde Park and then police are polled for and the closest unit responds.